mfortin014/mvp_menu_optimizer/docs/policy/seed_schema.md

 - Keys are **case-insensitive**; values for single-select fields are matched **case-insensitively** to option names in your Project.
 - Extra keys are ignored.
 - **Arrays must be JSON** (square brackets, quoted strings, comma separated).
-- Seeds default to the maintainer configured via `vars.DEFAULT_SEED_ASSIGNEE` (see `docs/policy/ci_github_object_creation.md`).
+- Seeds default to the maintainer configured via `vars.GH_DEFAULT_SEED_ASSIGNEE` (see `docs/policy/ci_github_object_creation.md`).
 Override only when a different owner is explicitly requested.
 - Automation coerces every seed to **Status = Draft** even if another value is supplied.
 Provide the eventual status in notes if needed.
 - Sprint values should match the iteration title shown in Projects (e.g., `Sprint 16`).
+Use the schedule lookup in `docs/runbooks/github_projects_setup.md#7-sprint-schedule` to confirm dates.
 If the iteration is missing, automation logs a warning and leaves the Sprint empty so you can finish configuration manually.

 ### Routing quick reference